 Robbery is defined as the taking of someone else’s property by force.
 If someone takes something off of the shelf, that is just theft, however, if someone tells a person to give them their wallet or they are going to harm them, then that is defined as taking by force and will be classified as robbery.

 Theft by force is more serious than just theft.
-There is no misdemeanor robbery charge, so robbery would be defined by the degree of force that was used.
+There is no misdemeanor robbery charge, so this offense would be defined by the degree of force that was used.
 One degree of the charge is someone who threatens somebody with harm.

 If a person is committing a robbery and has a firearm or other deadly weapon, then it is a felony of the first degree.
 Such a crime is punishable by life in prison.
-If the person is committing a robbery and is carrying a weapon, but it is not a firearm, it is a felony of the first degree.
+If the person is stealing something and is carrying a weapon, but it is not a firearm, it is a felony of the first degree.
 This is punishable by up to 25 years in prison.
-Due to the severity of the penalties, an individual should not hesitate before consulting with a robbery lawyer in West Palm Beach.
+Due to the severity of the penalties, an individual who has been charged with robbery should not hesitate to consult with a lawyer in West Palm Beach.

 If a person breaks into someone’s home and uses force to steal their things, the person will often face a hefty prison sentence.
 Varying consequences of a robbery conviction will depend upon the level of force and the circumstances of how it happened.
 The presence of any aggravating factors can sometimes complicate the penalties an individual may face if they have been convicted.